Adam Weidenbach

 The Future is Bright

 Today, JMLT returns to its roots with the Campaign to Expand Franklin Ridge.
 This initiative acquired two key properties, connecting existing trails and safeguarding a vital wildlife corridor.
-It promises to create five miles of protected ridgeline.

 We at JMLT are incredibly proud of our past 35 years, but we’re even more excited for the future.
 Together, we will shape the natural landscape of the East Bay for generations to come.